-My parents met in the theatre, and both had a passion for the world of make-believe and fiction, something which they instilled in me.
+My parents met in the theatre.
+Both had a passion for the world of make-believe and fiction, something which they instilled in me.

 I was hooked.

 While I hope I don't shove these things down my readers' throats, I think it is important that literature reflect not just the world as it is, but as it could be.
-I think this element is particularly intrinsic to speculative/genre fiction, and it is one of the reasons I have always been so drawn to the genre.
+This element is particularly intrinsic to speculative/genre fiction, and it is one of the reasons I've always been so drawn to the genre.